spaskalev/buddy_alloc/README.md

 free(buddy_arena);
 ```

-Here is an example of initializing and using the buddy allocator with metadata internal to the arena.
+Initializing and using the buddy allocator with metadata internal to the arena is done using the `buddy_embed` function.

 ```c
 size_t arena_size = 65536;